Resources on Forensic Pathology, Medicine, and Science

 A forensic pathologist is a pathologist with special training and experience in forensic pathology who is actively engaged in medicolegal autopsies and death investigations.
 Forensic pathologists shall be board-certified by the American Board of Pathology or American Osteopathic Board of Pathology after appropriate training and passing a rigorous examination, or a non-USA based pathologist with equivalent certification.

 The practicing forensic pathologist is licensed in one or more states; he/she is skilled in conducting death investigations, interpreting injuries in both fatal and non-fatal cases, performing medicolegal examinations, determining disease/injury causation to an appropriate degree of medical certainty and determining cause and manner of death.

 FEMA Financial Assistance for COVID-19-Related Funeral Expenses: Medical Examiner and Coroner Implications

 Starting in April 2021, FEMA will provide financial assistance for COVID-19-related funeral expenses incurred after January 20, 2020.
 This has implications for medical examiners and coroners.
 Read more

 The autopsy fee-for-service list consists of members of the College of American Pathologists (CAP) who expressed an interest in performing autopsies on a fee-for-service basis.

-Member pathologists must log in to access the request form if you want to include your information on the list.
+Member pathologists must log in to access the Fee-for-Service Autopsy Listing Interest Form if you want to include your information on the list.
 The list is a service to members of the public seeking a pathologist to perform an autopsy.